Finding The“Why” in Your Life

 I just believe that we have a strong, vibrant self-healing power that allows us to move more and eat better - surefire cures for most of the world’s ailments!
 But I’m not naive, nor do I preach that others should not take prescribed drugs.
 Far be it for me to do that!
 That would be irresponsible.
-I partner with many progressive doctors in my position, and many wish their clients would get well so they could take less drugs!
+I partner with many progressive doctors in my position, and many wish their clients would get well so they could take fewer drugs!

-I see my role as encouraging people to see their doctors, explore alternative care, and to get as healthy as possible so you won’t need to rely on on big Pharma and all of the negative side-effects caused from taking those medications.
+I see my role as encouraging people to see their doctors, explore alternative care, and to get as healthy as possible so you won’t need to rely on big Pharma and all of the negative side-effects caused from taking those medications.

-But back to reiki.
+But back to Reiki.